Search Ohio Entertainment Businesses Awarded SBA Dollars

 These grants are for venues shuttered in part or completely due to the pandemic.

-Playhouse Square Foundation made the list earlier this month and will receive $8 million.
+Playhouse Square Foundation made the list last month and will receive $8 million.
 The Rock and Roll Hall of Fame and Museum is set to receive more than $7 million.

 Other major arts groups from Northeast Ohio getting grant approval are the Musicial Arts Association, which operates the Cleveland Orchestra, which is set to receive nearly $6 million, and the Pro Football Hall of Fame in Canton, which will get close to $9 million.

 Also on the list to receive grants are the Maltz Museum of Jewish Heritage, the Beachland Ballroom, Great Lakes Theater, Cleveland Play House, DanceCleveland and Karamu House.

 See which other Ohio arts and entertainment organizations and businesses have received awards through the searchable database below.